rongyeshi/Advantage_Actor_Critic/README.md

 # N-Step Advantage Actor-Critic to Solve Lunar-Lander Environment

-I implemented the N-step Advantage-Actor Critic algorithm to solve the LunarLnader environment.
+I implemented the N-step Advantage-Actor Critic algorithm to solve the LunarLander-v2 environment in OpenAI.

 ## N-Step Advantage Actor-Critic